-After almost 3 months without domestic coronavirus infections, an infection was registered in Ho Chi Minh City near the end of November.
+After almost 3 months without domestic coronavirus infections, Vietnam currently has a few new infections each day.
 To keep the risk of further spreading as low as possible, the Vietnamese government has virtually sealed off the country from the outside world, which also affects the use of tourist and business visas.
 On this page, you can read about the impact of these measures on your travel plans.
-This information was last updated on 7 January 2021
+This information was last updated on 15 April 2021.

 How serious is the coronavirus problem in Vietnam?

-Vietnam was relatively quick with implementing measures against the coronavirus.
-Currently, 1,505 infections have been reported and 35 casualties have been confirmed as a result of the virus (as of 06-01-2021).
+Vietnam was relatively quick with implementing rules against the coronavirus.
+Currently, 2,733 infections have been reported and 35 deaths have been confirmed as a result of the virus (as of 14-04-2021).
 This makes Vietnam one of the countries that has managed the coronavirus outbreak the best.
 The steps taken by the government are not just aimed at stopping the spread of the virus within national borders, but also to stop infected people from entering Vietnam.